yvchao/tphenotype/README.md

 bash ./setup_venv.sh
 ```
 This will install the **tphenotype** package along with necessary dependencies to reproduce the experiment results.
-A jupyter lab instance will be started, and the **notebook** directory will be opened in your browser.
+A jupyter lab instance will be started, and the **notebooks** directory will be opened in your browser.

 ## Datasets and Preparation